18c83fd3-25ea-4ed9-8205-2abeff9b3883/Echo-Notes/UNINSTALL.md

 After running the uninstaller, you may want to:
 1. Delete the Echo-Notes directory if you no longer need it
 2. Remove any environment variables you may have set (e.g., `ECHO_NOTES_DIR`)
-3. Remove any systemd services if you set them up
+3. Remove any systemd services if you set them up manually

 ## Troubleshooting

 If you encounter any issues during uninstallation:

-1. **Permission Denied**: Try running the uninstaller with elevated privileges (e.g., `sudo ./uninstall.sh` on Linux/macOS)
+1. **Permission Denied**: Try running the uninstaller with elevated privileges (e.g., `sudo ./installers/linux/linux_uninstaller.py` on Linux/macOS)
 2. **Files Not Removed**: Some files may be in use.
 Try stopping all Echo-Notes processes before uninstalling.
 3. **Script Not Found**: Make sure you're running the uninstaller from the Echo-Notes directory.